XCTEQ/XCFit/README.md

 * **Swift 3.1**

-You can get lates tag t work with Swift 3.1 then `Cartfile` can have following
+You can get latest tag will  work with Swift 3.1 then `Cartfile` can have following

-             github "Shashikant86/XCFit" "4.0.0"
+             github "Shashikant86/XCFit" "5.0.0"

 Now fetch dependency and build XCFit using.